srobin04005/devDataProducts/presentation/index.md

 ***

 At 70s AutoMotors we are continuely searching for better ways to serve our valuable customers.
-The MPG Explorer &copy; implements a simple linear regression model that allows users to find a vehicle that best matches their MPG requirements.
+The MPG Explorer &copy; implements a simple <strike>linear regression</strike> Random Forest model that allows users to find a vehicle that best matches their MPG requirements.

+Random Forest is a statistical model that uses decision tree algorithms and randomized node optimization to train data.

 <span style="font-size:22px;font-style: italic;">MPG Explorer &copy; 2014</span>